Citrix DaaS

 Important:

-Activating sites
+Activate sites

-The delivery controller in both on-premises and cloud sites control resources such as brokering desktops, applications, and rebooting machines.
+The delivery controller in both on-premises and cloud sites controls resources such as brokering desktops, applications, and rebooting machines.
 Problems occur when a common set of resources is controlled by two or more sites.
 Such a situation can occur when migrating from an on-premises site to a cloud site.
 It is possible for both the on-premises and cloud delivery controllers to manage the same set of resources.
 Such dual management can lead to resources becoming unavailable and unmanageable, and can be difficult to diagnose.

 Site activation allows you to control where the active site is controlled.